encryption4all/postguard-outlook-addon/README.md

-# PostGuard addon for Ouytlook
+# PostGuard addon for Outlook

 The PostGuard addon utilizes E2E identity-based encryption to secure e-mails.
 This allows for easy-to-use encryption without the burden of key management.